 For materials measurement (i.e. complex permittivity) existing traceability services extend only to 110 GHz and currently this is only available at a few NMIs.
-This project will put in place traceability mechanisms to establish the quality of material measurements to 750 GHz and will expand the number of NMIs offering such services to those participating in this project.
+This project is putting in place traceability mechanisms to establish the quality of material measurements to 750 GHz and will expand the number of NMIs offering such services to those in this consortium.
 This will unlock the potential for using dielectric materials in applications demanding accurate knowledge of material properties, e.g. for space applications.